Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Wongawilli, according to AreaSearch aggregated postcode level ATO data for financial year 2023, has a median taxpayer income of $70,691 and an average of $87,459.
-These figures are among the highest in Australia, contrasting with Rest of NSW's median income of $52,390 and average income of $65,215.
+The suburb of Wongawilli has a median taxpayer income of $70,691 and an average income of $87,459 according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is among the highest in Australia, contrasting with Rest of NSW's median income of $52,390 and average income of $65,215.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $76,954 (median) and $95,208 (average) as of September 2025.
-From the Census conducted in August 2021, household, family and personal incomes all rank highly in Wongawilli, between the 90th and 95th percentiles nationally.
-Distribution data shows that the largest segment comprises 43.0% earning $1,500 - $2,999 weekly (709 residents), aligning with regional levels where this cohort likewise represents 29.9%.
-Higher earners represent a substantial presence with 44.2% exceeding $3,000 weekly, indicating strong purchasing power within the community.
+From the 2021 Census, household, family and personal incomes all rank highly in Wongawilli, between the 90th and 95th percentiles nationally.
+Distribution data shows that the largest segment comprises 43.0% earning $1,500 - 2,999 weekly (709 residents), aligning with regional levels where this cohort likewise represents 29.9%.
+Higher earners represent a substantial presence with 44.2% exceeding $3,000 weekly.
 High housing costs consume 18.3% of income, though strong earnings still place disposable income at the 94th percentile and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income